 Definition of Quick Ratio

-The quick ratio indicates the company’s liquidity position at a particular time and it also tells the company’s capacity to pay short term liabilities without using its inventory costs and getting any extra financial help.
-This ability of paying off the liabilities is achieved by having assets in the company that can be converted into cash.
-These assets are called quick assets.
+The quick ratio measures a company’s liquidity position at a specific point in time.
+It reflects the company’s ability to meet its short term liabilities without relying on inventory or external financial support.
+This is achieved through assets that can be quickly converted into cash, known as quick assets.

 What is Quick Ratio?